abinit/abinit/doc/tutorial/compilation.md

 To install the library, you can run "make PREFIX=/path/to/your/installation install".
 ```

-Before installing the library, it is good common practice to run the test suite to validate the build.
+Before installing the library, it is good common practice to run the test suite to **validate** the build.
-Many packages allows users to run the test suite by issuing:
+Many packages allow users to run the test suite by issuing:

 ```sh
 make tests
 ```

-other packages provide `make check`.
+other packages provide a `make check` option.
-As usual, use `make --help` to list the available options.
+If in doubt, use `make --help` to list the available options.

+If all the tests are OK, install the library by issuing:

 ```sh
 make PREFIX=$HOME/local/ install
 ```

-So far so good, we managed to compile and install our own version of BLAS/LAPACK.
 At this point, you should have the following libraries in $HOME/local/lib:

 ```sh